reedes/vim-one/README.markdown

 ## Future development

-Supports Mac OS X in GUI mode now.
-Any help in porting to other platforms (Linux, Windows, etc.) will be welcomed.
-Please fork and offer pulls of tested modifications.

-In addition, it’s not clear yet if non-GUI invocations of Vim can be supported in the same way.
-If you have any ideas on getting it working, please let me know.

-If you’ve spotted a problem or have an idea on improving this plugin, please post it to the github project issue page, or fork and offer a pull request for consideration.
+If you’ve spotted a problem or have an idea on improving this plugin, including porting to other platforms (Linux, Windows, etc.), please post it to the github project issue page, or fork and offer a pull request.

 ## License